dynamoose/dynamoose/docs/api/Query.md

 ## query.count()

-Query the number of matching documents, rather than the matching documents themselves(using `Select "COUNT"`) which saves band with.
+Instead of returning an array of documents this function will cause the query operation to return a special object with the count information for the query.
 The response you will receive from the query operation with this setting will be an object with the properties `count` & `queriedCount`, which have the same values as described in [`query.exec([callback])`](#queryexeccallback).

+Using this option will save bandwidth by setting the DynamoDB `Select` option to `COUNT`.

 ```js
 const response = await Cat.query("name").eq("Will").count().exec();